Dev-Genesis/CSX/README.md

 ### Note :
 The above two addresses(0X111, 0X222) taken in Example are not Valid Ethereum Addresses, to make transaction you need to have a valid Ethereum Address.

-## Important Functions
-**PauseICO( )**: Only Owner of the Smart contract can call this function to Pause the Crowdsale at any phase.

-**ResumeICO( )**: Only Owner of the Smart contract can call this function to Resume the Crowdsale at any phase.

-**drain( )**: Owner can transfer all the Ether from the Smart contract anytime using this function in case there is any Ether left in the Smart Contract.